walterlab-HMS/AF2multimer-analysis/README.md

   --distance DISTANCE   Maximum distance in Angstroms that any two atoms in two residues in
-                        different chains can have for them be considered in contact for the analyis.
+                        different chains can have for them be considered in contact for the analysis.
 Default is 8 Angstroms.

   --pae PAE             Maximum predicted Angstrom Error (pAE) value in Angstroms allowed for a
                         contact(pair of residues) to be considered in the analysis.
 Valid values